 Expected direct employment is the number of persons expected to be employed directly in the project company once full capacity utilisation is achieved, as foreseen at the appraisal stage (either at the original appraisal stage, or at a later appraisal stage, if additional financing has been provided, and the figure for expected employment has risen).
 For greenfield projects the figures indicate the number of jobs expected to be created when reaching full capacity, while for brownfield projects the figures indicate the number of jobs to be created and/or preserved.
 For some investments, it is not possible to estimate the expected direct employment at the appraisal stage.
 This is typically the case for investment funds where employment is created at the portfolio level.
 For these kinds of investments only figures for actual direct employment are stated.

-Actual direct employment shown for the active projects is the actual total number of persons employed directly in the project companies, including subsidiaries, as reported to IFU by the project company.
+Actual direct employment shown for the active projects is the actual total number of persons – full-time equivalent (FTE) – employed directly in the project companies, including subsidiaries, as reported to IFU by the project company.
 For investments in projects where employment is registered at a secondary level – for example in a fund’s portfolio company – the figure for actual direct employment reflects the actual total number of persons employed directly in the companies at the secondary level.
-Figures are collected once a year and are typically based on the project company’s most recent annual report.
-In case some of the company’s activities are run by an external contractor, the persons employed by the external contractor are included.
+Figures are collected once a year and are trailing one year to ensure a more comprehensive data set for the period reported, i.e. actual employment data in this report is typically valid as per end 2020.
+In case some of the company’s activities are run by an external contractor, the persons employed by the external contractor are included, when on-site services are provided.
 There may be figures for actual employment, even if IFU has not made any disbursements to the project.
 This will typically be the case when IFU’s participation takes place in the form of a guarantee, or in cases where the project company has not yet requested disbursement or IFU’s participation is cancelled before any disbursement has been made.
 Even if no disbursements are made, IFU will have contributed with advisory and financial services.
-No adjustments have been made for seasonal variation in the number of employees or for part-time employees.
 No figures for actual employment are shown for projects established in the most recent calendar year.
 The aggregated figures for actual employment for active projects are typically lower than the figures for expected (full capacity) employment, because a number of the projects are under implementation.
 From 2005 and onwards, actual direct employment shown for exited projects is the last recorded figure before IFU exited the project company, thus showing the employment level reached during IFU’s engagement.

 An ESG categorisation is made for all projects during the due diligence phase to assess the sustainability risk.
 Projects are categorised as A, B+, B or C projects, where A are projects with the highest environmental and social risk.
 More information about the ESG categorisation and how it is implemented can be found in IFU’s Annual Report.